alphagov/government-service-design-manual/service-manual/user-centered-design/know-your-users.md

 ## User research techniques

-The following techniques may be useful when conducting user research
+These techniques may be useful when conducting user research

 {: .link-list}
 * [Card sorting](/service-manual/user-centered-design/card-sorting.html)